AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/assets.md

 | TypeId    | String | Required  | No          | This string must be an SDS stream type `Id` in the referenced SDS stream. |

 ## Asset and asset type status mapping properties
-For information about asset and asset type status mapping, please refer to status mapping for more details.
-TODO: Add link to asset status mapping.
+For information about asset and asset type status mapping, please refer to [Asset Status](xref:AssetStatusMapping) for more details.

 The following is an example of an asset derived from an asset type.